 1. Jóla Gull 5,4%, International Amber lager, 8/10 points.

 First Christmas beer is an old classic on the market, coming from a big brewery.
 Christmas "Jóla Gull" is a ruby-colored, clear beer with an off white head.
 It has warming aromas of clean caramel, caramel-nutty flavor and it is a crisp lager with long, a little bit metallic edge and burned sugar aftertaste.
 Despite this, Jóla Gull is a beer with smooth drinkability.

 2. Thule Jólabjór 5,4%, Amber lager, 5/10 points.

 This Christmas beer also comes from a big Icelandic brewery, Viking in Akureyri.
-On the other side, our taste buds were not so pleased with this offering, compare with rest of beers we tasted.
+On the other side, our taste buds were not so pleased with this offering, compare with the rest of the beers we tasted.
 Thule Jólabjór has a dry, rather dull and muted take on the caramel-tinged classic Scandinavian Christmas lagers with metallic notes throughout and stunted drinkability.
-Although the packaging is undeniably charming, featuring Yuletide icons Grýla, Leppalúði and the Christmas Cat, folksy artwork does not a good beer make.
+Although the packaging is undeniably charming, featuring Yuletide icons Grýla, Leppalúði, and the Christmas Cat, folksy artwork does not a good beer make.

 3. Jóla Kaldi 5,4%, Czech umber lager, 8/10 points.